pyk595/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

-In the event that data saved in the saved json file is corrupted, the `Storage` component will make a copy of the existing json file.
+In the event that data saved in the json file is corrupted, the `Storage` component will make a copy of the existing json file.

 <img src="images/ReadAddressBookSequenceDiagram.png" width="350" />